rust-lang/book/src/ch11-01-writing-tests.md

 the values when the assertion fails.
 Because both traits are derivable traits, as mentioned in Listing 5-12 in Chapter 5, this is usually as straightforward as adding the `#[derive(PartialEq, Debug)]` annotation to your struct or enum definition.
-See Appendix C, “Derivable Traits,” for more details about these and other derivable traits.
+See Appendix C, [“Derivable Traits,”][derivable-traits]<!-- ignore --> for more details about these and other derivable traits.

 ### Adding Custom Failure Messages